 The Form 1099-INT consists of 17 data fields or “boxes”.
 Here is a breakdown of what is required on this form:

-Before completing Form 1099-INT, you must initially enter some basic information, this includes your address, TIN, and name.
+Before completing Form Form 1099-INT, you must initially enter some basic information, this includes your address, TIN, and name.
 You will need this same information for the recipient as well as their account number.
-If there is a FATCA filing requirement (Foreign Account Tax Compliance Act), you can indicate so by checking the box.
+If there is a FATCA filing requirement (Foreign Account Tax Compliance Act), you can indicate so by

 - In Box 1, you should enter the interest income.
 Any amount exceeding $10 should be entered.
 This is taxable interest that does not qualify for Box 3, you shouldn’t include any interest income on U.S savings bonds or other treasury obligations.